C.D. Olimpia: History

-Olimpia was founded as a baseball club on June 12, 1912, by Héctor Pineda Ugarte, Carlos Bram, Arturo Bram, Enrique Buik, Santiago Buik, Miguel Sanchez, Samuel Inestrosa Gómez, and Ramón Field.
+Olimpia was founded as a baseball club on June 12, 1912, by Héctor Pineda Ugarte, Carlos Bram, Arturo Bram, Enrique Buk, Santiago Buk, Miguel Sanchez, Samuel Inestrosa Gómez, and Ramón Escobar.
 In 1917, it also became a football team.

 C.D.
-Olimpia is the most successful football team in Honduras, having won 31 domestic league titles since it was founded in 1912, the latest being the 2019–20 Apertura & Clausura season.
+Olimpia is the most successful football team in Honduras, having won 39 domestic league titles since it was founded in 1912, the latest being the 2025 Clausura tournament.
 It has also represented the Honduran football association in international club competitions more than any other team by far.
 They are the only Honduran club that has won the CONCACAF Champions Cup twice, first in 1972 and again in 1988.
 Olimpia is also the first team to win the Domestic Cup, known as "Copa Presidente," in 2015.

 Amateur era

 In 1957, C.D.
 Olimpia won the national championship of Honduras for the first time.
 They repeated as champions in 1958 and 1959.
 The national crown was not awarded in 1960, but they won it again in 1961, 1963, and 1964.
 In 1964–65, the final season of the amateur era, Olimpia claimed a seventh championship, beating Escualo 2–0.

 Players like "Furia" Solis, Rolin Castillo, Ricardo "Chendo" Rodriguez were stars during these seasons.